Product nameAnti-ADAMTS13 antibody [EPR6132]

-Does not react with:
+Does not react with: Mouse, Rat

 Synthetic peptide within Human ADAMTS13 aa 50-150 (Cysteine residue).
 The exact sequence is proprietary.

 - Human fetal liver, A549 and HepG2 whole cell lysate (ab7900); A549 cells.

 Our RabMAb® technology is a patented hybridoma-based technology for making rabbit monoclonal antibodies.
-For details on our patents, please refer to RabMab® patents
+For details on our patents, please refer to RabMab® patents.

 We are constantly working hard to ensure we provide our customers with best in class antibodies.
 As a result of this work we are pleased to now offer this antibody in purified format.
 We are in the process of updating our datasheets.
 The purified format is designated 'PUR' on our product labels.
 If you have any questions regarding this update, please contact our Scientific Support team.